-Update Automatic Deployment Rules to use the appropriate software update Deployment Package and create a new package when necessary.
-Valid values are ‘Yearly’ or ‘Monthly’.
+Creates new deployment packages on either a yearly or monthly basis and updates the ADRs to use them.
 When used, the name of the deployment package and the source folder for the package must end with four digits that represent the desired period.
 For yearly packages a four-digit year (ex.
 2017) must be used and for monthly packages use YYMM (ex.
 1710 for October 2017).

 Specify a file path where the script will output a comma delimited text file listing the details of every update it declines and the reason why it was declined.